 Around 2011 we began seeing changes being implemented on the battlefield.
 It might appear like this took a long time, but this is actually pretty fast considering the immense effort this took and the complexities involved.

-How long had the initiative to implement renewable effectively been “on the books” before it was actually set into motion in the field?
-Was there any significant push back against the use of renewables in combat?
+How long had the initiative to implement renewable effectively been “on the books” before it was set into motion in the field?
+Was there any significant pushback against the use of renewables in combat?

 Well, it was a couple of years.
 Things like this take time.
-You’re talking about not only changing equipment but also changing battlefield Tactics, Techniques, and Procedures (TTPs), not to mention also changing a culture.
+You’re talking about changing equipment and battlefield Tactics, Techniques, and Procedures (TTPs), not to mention also changing a culture.

-To get guys in combat to give up their “tried and tested” disposable batteries in exchange for re-chargeable batteries and solar panels took a little doing.
-It took education, training, testing, evaluation, and demonstration – in short, we had to prove that this worked.
+Getting guys in combat to give up their “tried and tested” disposable batteries in exchange for rechargeable batteries and solar panels took a little doing.
+It took education, training, testing, evaluation, and demonstration – we had to prove that this worked.
 We had to gain their trust.
 And why not?
 Their mission and lives depend on it.

 It’s clear that renewable energy is important to the DoD and military as a whole, but In your opinion, what has been the biggest breakthrough for the military in regards to renewable energy?

 In renewable energies, I think solar has moved the fastest in the military, and I say that not just because that’s what I work in but because it’s the easiest and fastest answer for the DoD right now.

 Kinetic is making good progress, we (the military) have dabbled in wind, and batteries are getting better, but we have to act now.
 The War-Fighter needs “good” solutions today, not “make-believe perfect” solutions that could be available “someday.”